by John Salt - Last Updated August 2024

 The real benefit?

-will have much more enjoyment and fun with a good quality collective
+You'll have much more enjoyment and fun with a good quality collective

 pitch heli and equipment because you can tailor the way it flies and responds exactly to your ability and how you like to fly.
 As you improve, your helicopter has equal potential.
 You won't quickly "outgrow" it in other words.